Prag8855/aab/content/guides/housing-scams.md

 ### Landlord in another country

 The landlord says that they are in another country.
-They say that if you pay the [deposit](/glossary/Kaution), they will send you the keys.
+To see the apartment, you must pay a deposit, and they will send you the key.
 The apartment does not exist.
 They will steal your money and disappear.[^3]

 ### Fake apartment visits

-The landlord invites you to see the apartment.
-The apartment does not belong to them.
-They only rented the place to show it to you.
-They will steal your deposit and disappear.[^15]
+Scammers rent someone's apartment while they are on vacation.
+You visit the apartment, sign a lease, pay a deposit and pay the rent.
+When it's time to [move in](/guides/moving-in), someone already lives there.
+The real tenant is back from their vacation.
+You can't move in.
+The scammers stole your money.[^15]

-This scam is harder to notice.
-Talk to the neighbours to verify that the scammer really lives there.
-Check if their name matches the name on the mailbox.
+This scam is hard to avoid.
+You must verify who really lives there:

+- Ask the neighbours.
+- Check the person's ID document.
+- Check if the person's name is on the doorbell.

 ### Identity theft

-The scammer creates fake apartment listings.
-When you apply for the apartment, you must send many personal documents.
-They use your documents to steal your identity.[^6]
+Scammers create fake apartment listings.
+To [apply for the apartment](/guides/find-a-flat-in-berlin#step-5-apply-for-the-apartment), you must send personal documents.
+They use your documents to [steal your identity](https://en.wikipedia.org/wiki/Identity_theft).[^6]

 ## Scams by landlords and tenants

 ### Furnished apartments

-More and more apartments are furnished.[^36] Landlords can charge much more for furnished apartments, because [rent control](/glossary/Mietpreisbremse) does not apply to them.[^37]
+More and more apartments are furnished, because landlords can charge more for them.[^36] [Rent control](/glossary/Mietpreisbremse) also applies to furnished apartments, but it's really hard to enforce.

-Furnished apartments are a temporary solution to move to Berlin.
-After you arrive, find an unfurnished apartment as soon as you can.
+Sometimes, you don't have a choice.
+Temporary furnished apartments are often your only option when you [move to Berlin](/guides/moving-to-berlin).

 ### Temporary leases

-Usually, German leases are unlimited (*unbefristet*).[^34] You can live there for as long as you want, and it's hard to kick you out.
-Some apartments have temporary leases: you must [move out](/guides/moving-out) on a certain date.
+Usually, German leases don't have an end date.
+They are unlimited (*unbefristet*).[^34]

+Some apartments have temporary leases.
+On a certain date, the lease expires and you must [move out](/guides/moving-out).
+Landlords prefer temporary leases, because [rent control laws](/glossary/Mietpreisbremse) don't apply to them, and you can't move out early.[^37]

-**Many temporary leases are illegal**, but there are exceptions...[^30]
+**Temporary leases are often illegal**, but there are exceptions...[^30]

 - **Temporary sublets**
     People can sublet their room or apartment to you while they are on vacation.